quanyang/percy-docs/docs/clients/javascript/ember.md

 1. `ember install ember-percy`
 1. Add `import './percy/register-helpers';` to `tests/helpers/start-app.js`.
 This registers the Percy test helpers for all acceptance tests.
-1. Add `percySnapshot` to `tests/.jshintrc` in the `predef` section to avoid "percySnapshot is not defined" errors.
+1. Add `"globals": {"percySnapshot": true}` to `tests/.eslintrc` to avoid "percySnapshot is not defined" errors.

 ## Usage